 When politics rain hell on us, we press on

 GFTV’s growth came at a time when the world is transitioning.
-Divisions come and go – some predictable, some are not.
-Furries are getting torn by things like politics and tribalism … and it doesn’t look pretty.
+Divisions come and go.

-People desperately want facts.
+People want facts.
 Only facts.
-We always made sure we showed them all while throwing out of our space those who want us to “safely dispose of” views contrary to their own agenda.
+We made sure we showed them while rejecting those who want us to “safely dispose of” views contrary to their own agenda.
 This soon became our mantra.

-No matter how many times people, even popular figures, tried to pressure us to reject this mantra, we fiercely rejected them.
-We proved we stand by it.
+We fiercely stood by our facts-first mantra – no matter how many times people, even popular figures, tried to pressure us to do otherwise.

 We became a bridge by accident